tillchen/personal-website/content/posts/2019-07-15-JavaScript-Notes.md

 14. `'use strict;'` at the top of a file or a function body enables the strict mode to catch errors.

+15. `import ordinal from "ordinal";` is the ES module syntax for importing.

 ## Numbers

 1. Two built-in numeric types: `Number` and `BigInt`.
 Integers are implicitly floats (64-bit like `Double`): `3 / 2 = 1.5`.
 This is good as short integer overflows are avoided.